Western Foxsnake

 Description

-Young lack the yellow ground color and are gray with bold dark brown or black blotches.
-The head is boldly marked with a black mask running through the eyes and slanding back to the angle of the jaw.
-There are also black markings on top of the head and large black spots along the upper lips.
+Young individuals lack the yellow ground color and are gray with bold dark brown or black blotches.
+The head is boldly marked with a black mask running through the eyes and slanting back to the angle of the jaw.
+There are also black markings on top of the head, and black bars along the upper lips.
+Adults lack these dark head markings.

-Similar species: The eastern foxsnake (P. vulpinus) is extremely similar to the western foxsnake.
-In Missouri, these two species are mainly identified by their different geographic distribution: the eastern foxsnake occurs only in a few counties along the Mississippi River floodplain north from St. Louis, while the western foxsnake is restricted to a few counties in the northwestern corner of the state.
-The eastern species has an average of 43 dark blotches on the back and sides with a brown to reddish-brown head.
+• The eastern foxsnake (P. vulpinus) is very similar to the western foxsnake.
+In Missouri, these two species are mainly identified by their different geographic distribution: the eastern foxsnake occurs only in a few counties along the Mississippi River floodplain from St. Louis and northward, while the western foxsnake is restricted to a few counties in the northwestern corner of the state.
+The eastern species has an average of 43 dark blotches on the back.

 Other Common Names